-- 5. Now, select the Advanced group and do the following: - a.
+- 5. Select the Advanced group and update the fields: - a.
 Select the number of Heart Beat Interval (Days), which is used to send small package with general information about the system health.
 The default is seven days. - b.
-Machine location contains information about the physical location of the system.
-Complete this field as appropriate for the location. - c.
-Enter Special Instructions that you want IBM Support to know about the - 6.
-Save the new configuration by clicking the OK button.
+Enter information about the physical location of the system in the Machine location field. - c.
+Enter Special Instructions that you want IBM Support to know about the system. - 6.
+Click OK to save the new configuration.

-Note: You can view status of the attempted call home actions in the Call Home Log tab.
+Note: You can view the status of the attempted call home actions in the Call Home Log tab.